 What are your qualifications?

-Mainland Home Inspections is a member of the the Canadian National Association of Certified Home Inspectors (CanNACHI) and hold a designation of Certified Home Inspector.
+Mainland Home Inspections is a member of Home Inspectors Association BC (HIABC) and holds a designation of Certified Home Inspector.
 We update our training annually, and through additional seminars and conferences, stay abreast of developments in home building, renovations and maintenance.
 In addition, we have extensive experience with home building and renovations.

 Can I do it myself?